brettz9/httpquery/README.md

 empowered to run arbitrary queries.

-This HTTP Query protocol, with reference Node.js and Firefox client implementation are meant to provide users with a means to overcome these barriers and limitations.
+This HTTP Query protocol, with reference Node.js and Firefox client implementation are meant to provide users and developers with a means to overcome these barriers and limitations by letting your users by default query any document that you allow in the manner they wish, and with the default behavior allowing you to keep your data in simple static files, such as arbitrary HTML files or HTML files shaped in a manner more familiar to traditional databases (e.g., a file consisting solely of a single table, hierarchical list, etc.).

 Other possible uses may include selective spidering.